jionglearningzhang/jionglearningzhang.github.io/_posts/2019-04-08-on-the-way-of-Q-learning.md

 tags: reinforcement learning; Q learning; TD-learning
 ---

+# The way of reinforcement learning to learn Q better: from monte-carlo method to Rainbow

 >A big branch of solving reinforcement learning is based on learning the Q (state-action value function).
 Let's take a look on how the methods evolved to learn Q better.

 [Before Deep Q Network](#befored-deep-q-network)